 The LED for the cleaning mode lights up as it is selected.
 Press the cleaning mode button to cycle through the modes, until you get to the mode you want.

-The mode can be changed before the brush is switched on or during a clean.
+The mode can be changed before the brush is switched on.

 The brush will remember the last cleaning mode used and begin in that mode the next time the brush is powered on.

 The LEDs should not be underestimated in their importance.
 Oral-B models like the 1500 and 3000 offer multiple cleaning modes, but no easy way to actually know what mode you have selected.
 The LEDs do this job nicely.

 Right towards the bottom of the brush handle are a further 2 LEDs and icons.